uwe-cyber/Incident_Response_Management/README.md

 # Incident Response Management

-This repository holds the code, binary files and card templates for the **Incident Management & Response** project run by the [University of the West of England (UWE)](https://www.uwe.ac.uk/).
+This repository holds the code, binary files and card templates for the **Managing cyber incidents - growing into a cyber mindset using the Incident Response card game** project run by the [University of the West of England (UWE)](https://www.uwe.ac.uk/).

 The project itself aims to educate players on the complexities of incident management.
 Students work through a turn based card game trying to gain capital and repuation while managing incidents.
 There are 3 main card types: